NJU-LLM/.github/profile/README.md

 # NJU-LLM
+:blush:This group is led by Professor Huo from Nanjing University and consists of some doctoral and master's students with strong research interests, aiming to jointly conduct large-scale model research.
 ## :collision: News
 Our paper *Advancing Safe Language Generation: Exploring Alternative Constrained RLHF* has just been accepted by ICME 2025!!!
 ## :star: Previous Work